 The application is finally ready for execution through the Kinesis Data Analytics service in a fully managed Flink environment.
 You can now start the execution and send events into the Kinesis data stream.
 The Flink application will then continuously process the data that is ingested into the data stream and send derived insights to Amazon CloudWatch for visualization.

-Once the update has completed, press Run on the resulting page and confirm that you want to run the application by choosing Run again.
+Once the update has completed, press Run on the resulting page and confirm that you want to run the application without a snapshot by choosing Run again.
 The application will now start in the background, which can take a couple of minutes.
 Once it is running, you can inspect the operator graph of the Flink application.

 If you don’t see the object graph after the Kinesis data analytics application is running please hit refresh in the browser.
 You can further debug the application by inspecting the application logs that are exposed through Amazon CloudWatch.